vss2sn/path_planning/README.md

 ##### Consider: #####
 1. Adding namespace to each header file.
 2. Inheriting node class into each file that requires a modified node (such as A* with heuristic cost etc).

+##### Notes to build and run: #####
+1. If you want to run each algorithm independently, set BUILD_INDIVIDUAL to ON (Executables created: "dijkstra", "a_star", etc).
+If you want to run all of them on the same grid, set it to OFF (Executable created: "main").
+2. If you want to run tests, set BUILD_INDIVIDUAL to OFF and TEST to ON.
+3. To specify your own grid, set n to number of rows, created the 2D array, setting 1 for obstacles and 0 elsewhere, and comment out the MakeGrid function.